-A book in which all the cash receipt and cash payments including the funds that are deposited in the bank and funds which are withdrawn from the bank are recorded according to date of the transaction is known as the Cash book in accounting.
+Cash Book is the one in which all the cash receipts and cash payments including the funds that are deposited in the bank and funds which are withdrawn from the bank are recorded according to the date of the transaction.
 All the transaction which is recorded in the cash book has the two sides i.e., debit and credit.

 The difference between the sum of balances of the debit side and credit side shows the balance of the cash on hand or bank account.
 Cash book plays a dual role as it is the book of the original entry of the company as well as book the final entry